rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

 the `Config::new` and `run` functions on your own.

-In this section, we’ll add the searching logic to the `minigrep` program by using the Test Driven Development (TDD) process.
+In this section, we’ll add the searching logic to the `minigrep` program by using the Test-driven development (TDD) process.
 This software development technique follows these steps:

-1. Write a test that fails, and run it to make sure it fails for the reason you expected.
+1. Write a test that fails and run it to make sure it fails for the reason you expect.
 2. Write or modify just enough code to make the new test pass.
-3. Refactor the code you just added or changed, and make sure the tests continue to pass.
+3. Refactor the code you just added or changed and make sure the tests continue to pass.
 4. Repeat from step 1!